aigerabae/gwas_real_data/plink_HGDP.md

 grep -h CV log*.out

 Find ALDH2 gene in kazakh and other populations and see whether we absorb alcohol better or rose than other central asians or europeans
+More data to use for PCA:

+Simons: can be accessed at https://www.simonsfoundation.org/simons-genome-diversity-project/ via cancer genomics cloud seven bridges metadata can be accessed at https://www.nature.com/articles/nature18964#Sec10 Supplementary Table 1

+1000 genomes can be accessed at https://www.internationalgenome.org/data-portal/population